mrcdnk/jacoco-coverage-exporter/README.md

 ## Getting Started

-You can either build a jar yourself or use the container build through jib.
+You can either build a jar yourself or use the container build through jib available on [hub.docker.com](https://hub.docker.com/r/mrcdnk/jacoco-coverage-exporter).

 ### Helm Chart